-- The UE has performed the Generic Test Procedure for MCPTT UE registration as specified in TS 36.579-1 [2], subclause 5.4.2.
+- The UE has performed procedure 'MCPTT UE registration' as specified in TS 36.579-1 [2] clause 5.4.2.

 - UE (MCPTT Client) is configured such that user acknowledgement is required upon a terminating call request reception

-- The MCPTT User performs the Generic Test Procedure for MCPTT Authorization/Configuration and Key Generation as specified in TS 36.579-1 [2], subclause 5.3.2.
+- The UE has performed procedure 'MCX Authorization/Configuration and Key Generation' as specified in TS 36.579-1 [2] clause 5.3.2.